 What Are Zero-Click Searches?

-Because the user immediately gets what they need, they don’t need to click on another link or page to fetch more information (hence the name, zero-click search).
-Zero-click search results are placed above the organic search results; this position is commonly referred to as position zero.
+Zero-click searches occur when the user immediately gets what they need and don’t click on a search result page or link to fetch more information (hence the name, zero-click search).
+Zero-click search results are placed above the organic search results and provide direct answers to the user’s query; this position is commonly referred to as position zero.

 3 Common Types of Zero-Click Search Results